Generalized superelliptic Riemann surfaces: Appendix A: Algebraic equations for generalized superelliptic curves

+Below, for each of the possibilities for $\N$, we proceed to explicitly describe the above procedure.
+In the following, if $l_{u}>0$, then we set $n_{u}=\gcd(n,l_{u})$.

-\begin{thm} Let $\X$ be a generalized superelliptic Riemann surface of level $n$, $\tau \in G={\rm Aut}(\X)$ its generalized superelliptic automorphisms, and $H=\langle \tau \rangle$.
-Then, up to isomorphisms, $\X$ and $G$ are described as indicated below in terms of the reduced group $\G=G/H$.\\
+\begin{thm} Let $\X$ be a generalized superelliptic curve of level $n$, $\tau \in G=\Aut(\X)$ be a generalized superelliptic automorphism of order $n$ and $N$ be the normalizer of $H=\langle \tau \rangle$ in $G$.
+Then, up to isomorphisms, $\X$, $\tau$ and $N$ are described as indicated in the above cases.